It’s hard to meaningfully connect with colleagues when you only see their profile picture—the result of an old photoshoot.

 A survey of almost 2,000 workers found that 70% experience unclear communication with colleagues at least once a month.
 When messages aren’t precise, employees waste time trying to crack what their colleague wants or executing the wrong directions.
 As a result, employees waste four hours per week on average trying to solve these communication problems.

 The same survey found that 75% of employees sense a lack of communication within their companies.
 If team members often take a while to respond only to send ambiguous answers, employees are less motivated to seek support and more likely to try to solve the problem on their own.
-Instead of staring at the computer for an answer, they’ll make up their own solution, even if someone else knows a more efficient path.
+Instead of staring at the computer for an answer, they’ll devise their own solution, even if someone else knows a more efficient path.

 You can attach norms of each channel you use to communicate internally to provide efficient and pleasant communications.
 Your list of norms should explain when using a channel is appropriate, the best messaging frequency, and tips to clearly convey a message.